All Polyhedral Manifolds are Connected by a 2-Step Refolding: Introduction

-More interesting is that we show similar results when we restrict the polyhedral manifolds to the following special cases, which reduce the allowed input manifolds $\manifold P, \manifold Q$, but importantly also reduce the allowed intermediate manifolds $\manifold I$: \begin{enumerate} \item \textbf{No boundary:} If polyhedral manifolds $\manifold P$ and $\manifold Q$ have no boundary (what we might call ``polyhedra''), then there is a 2-step refolding where the intermediate manifold $\manifold I$ also has no boundary.
+More interesting is that we show similar results when we restrict the polyhedral manifolds to the following special cases, which sometimes reduce the allowed input manifolds $\manifold P, \manifold Q$, but importantly also reduce the allowed intermediate manifolds $\manifold I$: \begin{enumerate} \item \textbf{No boundary:} If polyhedral manifolds $\manifold P$ and $\manifold Q$ have no boundary (what we might call ``polyhedra''), then there is a 2-step refolding where the intermediate manifold $\manifold I$ also has no boundary.
 This version is similarly easy.
-(In fact, we can achieve this property even when $\manifold P$ and $\manifold Q$ have boundary.) \item \textbf{Embedded:} If polyhedral manifolds $\manifold P$ and $\manifold Q$ are embedded in 3D, then there is a 2-step refolding where the intermediate manifold $\manifold I$ is embedded in 3D.
-Furthermore, if $\manifold P$ and $\manifold Q$ have no boundary, then $\manifold I$ also has no boundary.
-This result is our main technical achievement. \item \textbf{Doubly covered convex polygons:} If polyhedral manifolds $\manifold P$ and $\manifold Q$ are doubly covered convex polygons, then there is an $O(n)$-step refolding where every intermediate manifold $\manifold I$ is ``planar'' (all polygons lie in the plane, but possibly with multiple layers) and has no boundary.
+(In fact, we can achieve this property even when $\manifold P$ and $\manifold Q$ have boundary.) \item \textbf{Embedded:} If polyhedral manifolds $\manifold P$ and $\manifold Q$ are embedded in 3D and have no boundary, then there is a 2-step refolding where the intermediate manifold $\manifold I$ is embedded in 3D and has no boundary.
+This strengthening follows directly from a general theorem of Burago and Zalgaller \cite{Burago-Zalgaller-1996}.
+(In fact, we can achieve this property whenever $\manifold P$ and $\manifold Q$ are orientable.
+Or, if we allow $\manifold I$ to have boundary, we can always make it embeddable in 3D.) \item \textbf{Doubly covered convex polygons:} If polyhedral manifolds $\manifold P$ and $\manifold Q$ are doubly covered convex polygons, then there is an $O(n)$-step refolding where every intermediate manifold $\manifold I$ is ``planar'' (all polygons lie in the plane, but possibly with multiple layers) and has no boundary.
 This result follows from an $O(1)$-step refolding to remove a vertex from a doubly covered convex polygon. \item \textbf{Polycubes:} If polyhedral manifolds $\manifold P$ and $\manifold Q$ are the surfaces of tree-shaped $n$-cubes (made from $n$ unit cubes joined face-to-face according to a tree dual), then there is an $O(n^2)$-step refolding where every intermediate manifold $\manifold I$ is a (possibly self-intersecting) tree-shaped $n$-cube.
-Furthermore, the refoldings involve cuts only along edges of the cubes (\defn{grid edges}); and if the given polycubes do not self-intersect and are ``well-separated'', then the intermediate polycubes also do not self-intersect.
+Furthermore, the refoldings involve cuts only along edges of the cubes (\defn{grid edges}); and if the given polycubes do not self-intersect and are ``slit-free'', then the intermediate polycubes also do not self-intersect.
 This result follows from simulating operations in reconfigurable robots. \end{enumerate}

 Past work on refolding has focused on the restriction to polyhedral manifolds that are the surfaces of \emph{convex polyhedra}.
 This version began with a specific still-open question --- is there a 1-step refolding from a cube to a regular tetrahedron? --- independently posed by M. Demaine (1998), F. Hurtado (2000), and E. Pegg (2000).
 When E. Demaine and J. O'Rourke wrote this problem in their book \cite[Open Problem 25.6]{Demaine-O'Rourke-2007}, they also introduced the multi-step refolding problem.
 Let $\graph C_A$ be the subgraph of $\graph G_A$ restricting to convex polyhedra and their unfoldings.
 Demaine, Demaine, Diomidova, Kamata, Uehara, and Zhang \cite{Refolding_CGTA} showed that several convex polyhedra of surface area $A$ are all in the same connected component of~$\graph C_A$: doubly covered triangles, doubly covered regular polygons, tetramonohedra (tetrahedra whose four faces are congruent acute triangles, including doubly covered rectangles), regular prisms, regular prismatoids, augmented regular prismatoids, and all five Platonic solids.
 These refoldings require just $O(1)$ steps (at most~$9$).